LifeSpire of Virginia Issues Post-Vaccine Guidance

-The LifeSpire community teams are excited to share the COVID-19 vaccination clinics have been successful and work continues to ensure residents and team members are vaccinated.
-LifeSpire’s team members, families and residents should be tremendously proud of how the communities have rallied together, collaboratively, to fight the worst health crisis in a generation.
+The LifeSpire of Virginia community teams are excited to share the COVID-19 vaccination clinics have been successful and work continues to ensure residents and team members are vaccinated.
+LifeSpire of Virginia’s team members, families and residents should be tremendously proud of how the communities have rallied together, collaboratively, to fight the worst health crisis in a generation.

 Like at the beginning of the pandemic and throughout, community teams are consulting with partners—local health departments, advocacy groups, providers of senior care—and regulatory agencies such as the Virginia Department of Health (VDH), Centers for Disease Control and Prevention (CDC), Centers for Medicare and Medicaid Services (CMS) and Department of Social Services (DSS) to understand how to best move forward with services following COVID-19 vaccination.